 It was such a fun trip, a memory maker for sure and it makes me glad that we do these trips.

-The beach would be fun, going to distant lands would be cool but spending time with loved ones can’t be beat, that is for sure.
+The beach would be fun, going to distant lands would be cool but spending time with loved ones can’t be beaten, that is for sure.